Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 Raystown Lake Striper Fishing Report

-This week's raystown lake striper fishing report shows exceptional activity in waters 30-50 feet deep.
-Trophy-class fish averaging 25 pounds are actively feeding on schools of shad near the dam and main lake points.
+This week's raystown lake striper fishing report shows exceptional activity in waters 25-40 feet deep.
+Quality fish averaging 12-18 pounds are actively feeding on schools of shad near the dam and main lake points.

-Morning surface action has produced explosive strikes on topwater lures before sunrise.
-As the sun rises, these fish move deeper, requiring downriggers or heavy weights to reach feeding zones.
+Morning surface action has produced explosive strikes on topwater lures before sunrise as fish push bait toward the surface.
+As the sun rises, these fish move deeper, requiring downriggers or heavy weights to reach feeding zones at 30-35 feet.

 Live bait anglers using large shiners report the most consistent success.
-Position baits just above the thermocline where stripers cruise looking for easy meals.
-Electronics are essential for locating suspended fish.
+Position baits just above suspended fish marks where stripers cruise looking for easy meals.
+Electronics are essential for locating these suspended predators.

 Largemouth and Smallmouth Bass Reports

-Smallmouth bass are congregating on rocky points and gravel bars in slightly deeper water.
-Current patterns show fish holding in 15-25 feet, often suspended over deeper water chasing schools of baitfish.
+Smallmouth bass are congregating on rocky points and gravel bars as water temperatures climb through the 50s.
+Current patterns show fish holding in 12-20 feet, often suspended over deeper water chasing schools of baitfish.

 Raystown Lake Walleye Fishing Updates

-Recent catches include several trophy walleye exceeding 10 pounds.
-These larger fish are holding near channel bends where current creates natural ambush points for feeding.
+Recent catches include several quality walleye exceeding 7 pounds, with the largest reported this season at 11 pounds from the James Creek area.
+These larger fish are holding near channel bends where current creates natural ambush points.

 Bottom bouncers with crawler harnesses work well during daylight hours.
 Focus on transitions between hard and soft bottom areas where walleye patrol searching for crayfish and baitfish.

 Water clarity plays a crucial role in color selection.
-Current conditions favor chartreuse and orange patterns during low light, switching to natural colors when the sun is high.
+Current spring conditions favor chartreuse and orange patterns during low light, transitioning to natural shad colors when the sun is high and visibility improves.

 Crappie Fishing Raystown Lake: Current Patterns

-Crappie fishing raystown lake has been outstanding around submerged brush and standing timber.
-Schools are suspending at 12-18 feet over deeper water, particularly near creek channels.
+Crappie fishing raystown lake has been excellent around submerged brush and standing timber.
+Schools are suspending at 10-15 feet over deeper water, particularly near creek channels and bridge structures.

 Small minnows under slip bobbers produce steady action, while 1/16-ounce jigs tipped with soft plastics work well for covering water.
-Pink and chartreuse colors are outperforming traditional white offerings.
+Pink and chartreuse colors are outperforming traditional white offerings in current water conditions.

 Bridge pilings near Seven Points continue to hold quality slabs.
-Vertical jigging tight to the structure during midday produces the largest fish, with many exceeding 12 inches.
+Vertical jigging tight to the structure during midday produces the largest fish, with many exceeding 13 inches and approaching citation size.

 Evening brings schools shallow to feed on emerging insects.
-This creates excellent opportunities for light-tackle enthusiasts using ultralight rods and 4-pound test line.
+This creates excellent opportunities for light-tackle enthusiasts using ultralight rods and 4-pound test line for maximum sport.

 Raystown Lake Musky Fishing Intel